Microsoft/ATADocs.pt-br/ATPDocs/atp-compromised-credentials-alerts.md

 ## <a name="suspected-brute-force-attack-kerberos-ntlm-external-id-2023"></a>Suspeita de ataque de força bruta (NTLM do Kerberos) (ID externa 2023)

-*Nome anterior:* Falhas de autenticação suspeitas
+*Antigo nome:* falhas de autenticação suspeitas

 **Descrição**